Lebanese Civil War: Ottoman and European rule

-World War I was hard for the Lebanese.
-Most of the Arabs fought in the Ottoman army against the British and French invaders.
+During World War I, most Arabs fought in the Ottoman army against the British and French invaders.

-With the defeat and dissolution of the Ottoman Empire (1908–1922) the French invaders took control of the area under what they called the French Mandate for Syria and the Lebanon under the League of Nations.
-The French created the state of Greater Lebanon as a safe haven for the Maronites, but included a large Muslim population within the borders.
+With the dissolution of the Ottoman Empire, the French took control of the area under the French Mandate for Syria and the Lebanon.
+The French created the state of Greater Lebanon as a safe haven for the Maronites, but expanded it beyond the historical Ottoman borders, including a large Muslim population.

-In 1926, Lebanon was declared a republic, and a constitution was adopted.
-However, the constitution was suspended in 1932.
-Various factions sought unity with Syria, or independence from the French.
+In 1926, Lebanon was declared a republic and a constitution was adopted, which France would suspend in 1932 and 1939.
+Sunni Muslim factions refused to recognize Lebanon's separation from Syria until its claim on Lebanon was abandoned in 1936.
+In parallel, Maronite Christian leaders sought a more equal partnership with French authorities and a move towards self-governance, although both communities were divided in their interests.
 In 1936, the Maronite Phalange party was founded by Pierre Gemayel.